 - There a civil airport within five miles of the site. - There a military airport within 15 miles. - There a major road within 1,000 feet of the site. - There a railroad track within 3,000 feet. - Anticipated noise levels must be measured from the project-site boundaries.
-All outside noise levels must be < 65 dB and all interior noise levels must be < 45 dB ("Acceptable Noise Levels").
+All outside noise levels must be less than or equal to 65 dB and all interior noise levels must be less than or equal to 45 dB ("Acceptable Noise Levels").